Ozon3Org/Ozon3/README.md

 ## The simplest AQI API

-I want to make it easy to get your hands on accurate air quality data for your project, whatever it is.
-Ozone makes this as straightforward as typing out a few lines of code.
-Ozone uses the World Air Quality Index's API to fetch data, so you can trust the data you get to be accurate and reliable. ✅ 📈
+Getting air quality data with Python should be easy and straightforward - and that's exactly what Ozone can help you with.
+With Ozone, just 4 lines of code are enough to get you the data you need.
+And the best part is that you can trust this data to be accurate and reliable, since the package uses the World Air Quality Index's API under the hood! ✅ 📈

 ###### You can view our complete documentation [here](https://milind220.github.io/Ozone/)